Race Across the World series 3: Leg 8: Liverpool, Nova Scotia → St. John's, Newfoundland and Labrador

 The competition's final leg began on day 47 with a 1500 km race from Liverpool to the last checkpoint near St. John's on the eastern tip of Newfoundland's Avalon Peninsula.

-Zainib and Mobeen forfeited their lead with a decision to work in Lunenberg at a seafood restaurant whilst Tricia and Cathie and Monique and Ladi raced ahead to Halifax by taxi; the latter two teams found themselves potentially stranded for a day due to lack of onward buses.
+Zainib and Mobeen forfeited their lead with a decision to work in Lunenburg at a seafood restaurant whilst Tricia and Cathie and Monique and Ladi raced ahead to Halifax by taxi; the latter two teams found themselves potentially stranded for a day due to lack of onward buses.
 Monique and Ladi decided to stay overnight in a hostel where Zainib and Mobeen were also trying to get a room, but the hostel was fully booked.
 Monique and Ladi were offered their first free homestay of the race, but Zainib and Mobeen had to find a hotel.
 Tricia and Cathie decided not to wait and travelled to Truro in a taxi with the goal of reaching Antigonish to work in a gin distillery.
 Also with dwindling funds, Zainib and Mobeen decided to work in Port Hawkesbury at an off-road tours company for free bed and board, before heading on to North Sydney.
 Meanwhile, Monique and Ladi found time to visit the site of Africville whilst en route to Baddeck.

 All three teams were ultimately faced with the same dilemma: whether to take the costlier ferry to Argentia or the shorter, cheaper one across the Cabot Strait to the more remote town of Port aux Basques.
 Tricia and Cathie, who arrived at the port on the evening of Day 49 opted for the night ferry to Port aux Basques, as it offered free overnight shelter and kept them moving ever closer towards the finish.
 Monique and Ladi who arrived the next morning, declined the morning Port aux Basques ferry and chose to wait for the afternoon Argentia ferry to minimise the onward journey to St. Johns; meanwhile Zainib and Mobeen also arrived at the port in time for the same Argentia ferry.

 In St. John's, the teams received instruction that the final checkpoint was at Cape Spear, the most easterly point of the North American continent, a further 16 km away.
 Tricia and Cathie arrived first, on day 51 with a lead of two hours.